sc-miracle/miracle-reproducibility/README.md

 Rscript comparison/midas_embed.r --task dcm_hcm --experiment continual_41 --use_u 0
 ```

-The obtained seurat object contains the UMAP embeddings and you can visualize them referring to the notebook `~/MIRACLE-reproducibility/reproducibility-code/result2-DCM_HCM/visualize_results.ipynb`
+The obtained seurat object contains the UMAP embeddings and you can visualize them in the notebook `~/MIRACLE-reproducibility/reproducibility-code/result2-DCM_HCM/visualize_results.ipynb`

 ## Comparison of subsampling methods